pmcc12/CompostApp/README.md

    ```

 4. Enter your API key & credentials in your local `.env`
+    - Mapbox API (API Key, Styling Key and user id)
+    - Backend BaseURL

-5. For any styling changes, you need to start the sass watchdog script: `npm run compile:sass`
+6. For any styling changes, you need to start the sass watchdog script: `npm run compile:sass`

 ### Server
 1. Install NPM packages